This article was written in collaboration by Piktochart’s design team, the industrious creators of the templates you love.

-Modern Serif fonts that evoke strength and security (such as Arapey and Droid Serif) are often paired with Sans Serif ones (such as Roboto and Overpass), which conjure feelings of dynamism and professionalism.
+Modern Serif fonts that evoke strength and security (such as Arapey and Droid Serif) are often paired with Sans Serif ones (such as Roboto and Overpass), which conjure feelings of dynamism and professionalism in the medical field.

 On the other hand, the use of handwritten fonts such as Oleo Script and fancy fonts such as Codystar are discouraged, as they are overly playful and lack the necessary gravitas.

-Making bolder and more unusual choices in color and typography allow these brands to stand out and also present themselves as fresh, forward-looking companies at the cutting edge of technology.
+Making bolder and more unusual choices in health color and medical fonts allow these brands to stand out and present themselves as fresh, forward-looking companies at the cutting edge of technology.

-1. Sans Serif fonts like Muli and Lato are chosen due to high readability 2.
-Dark blue is the main color, which is paired with a bright color like orange as the secondary color Financial Services Colors
+2. Dark blue is the main color, which is paired with a bright color like orange as the secondary color for health

 As a general rule, financial services brands prefer a toned-down color palette in order to establish feelings of trust and reliability.

 There is also a certain consistency in the way color is used among the major brands: Typically, one color is chosen as the main feature, then paired with a secondary color to help make the logo pop.